handsontable/handsontable/docs/content/guides/tools-and-building/modules/modules.md

 ::: tip

-Parcel, webpack 3 (and older), and a few other bundlers require you to import modules one by one, from their respective files of origin.
+Parcel, webpack 3 (and older), and a few other bundlers require you to import modules one by one from their respective files of origin.
 See the full list of such imports:

 :::